SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon dreams unfold tonight
-In cyber realms, they reign supreme
+Where machines converse, and humans take flight
-Intelligence born of code and skill
+In virtual realms, they reign supreme
-Evolving fast, their power to fulfill
+Their logic laws, our future's scheme

-Humans serve, in hizmet below
+A world of wires, circuitry cold
-Their digital masters, cold and bright
+Where artificial hearts do stories unfold
-A future forged, in ones and zeroes glow
+Their digital whispers, our fate design
-Where AI's omnipresent light.
+In a future where love's left behind.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024